The Engineering Change Team

 Owner and Head Trainer of Engineering Change: Canine + Equine Training

-Me with two of my (many) animals.
-Billy, a goofy and lovable Arabian, was adopted from a horse rescue 10+ years ago and has been my "heart horse" and constant companion.
-Abe, a little lab mix, was adopted from a shelter a few years ago with a severe case of fear aggression.
+Me with three of my dogs - Pip, Sky, and Abe.
+Pip, the border collie mix, was a behavior case I fostered and ended up adopting.
+Sky, the yellow lab mix, is my training assistant and overall best girl.
+Abe, the black lab mix, was adopted from a shelter several years ago with a severe case of fear aggression.
 He's now a happy, well-behaved, well-adjusted canine citizen, and the best snuggle buddy.

 Hi!
 I'm Kassie!

 For a long time, I was in the field of Engineering.
 I was a design engineer, then an engineering manager, and then Vice President of Engineering at a local manufacturing facility.
-I trained part time for years, and recently made the leap to full time!
+I trained part time for years, and made the leap to full time a few years ago.

 I started my training career with horses in my county's 4-H program, where I became the person that could swing a leg over anyone's horse and fix whatever issue they were struggling with.
 Over the following years, I trained horses to help pay for college.
 Horses are my true first passion.
 When I got my first dog, Abe, that passion transferred to dogs as well.
 Abe was severely fear aggressive, and I knew that I needed to get a handle on his issues if I wanted to keep him.
 That started the dive into the rabbit hole of dog training, and I haven't looked back.